javadch2021/CDeauthER/README.md

 # CDeauthER
 A C-based tool for authorized Wi-Fi network scanning and deauthentication attacks using airodump-ng and aireplay-ng, allowing targeted access point scanning and deauthentication of connected stations.

+> **Porject Status**: The project is in its first alpha version and actively under development.
+Stay tuned for exciting updates and improvements in upcoming releases!

 # Network Scan and Deauthentication Tool